91ɫƵ

 91ɫƵ Medical Humanities Program Description

-The 91ɫƵ (91ɫƵ) Medical Humanities Program, a component of the 91ɫƵ Center for Bioethics and Medical Humanities (a division of the 91ɫƵ Institute for Health and Equity), is dedicated to professionalism, communication, empathy, and reflection, through education in the medical humanities, including literature, medical history, the visual and performing arts and the social sciences.
+The 91ɫƵ (91ɫƵ) Medical Humanities Program, a component of the 91ɫƵ Center for Bioethics and Medical Humanities (a division of the 91ɫƵ Institute for Health and Humanity), is dedicated to professionalism, communication, empathy, and reflection, through education in the medical humanities, including literature, medical history, the visual and performing arts and the social sciences.

 The field of medical humanities encompasses the duties of physicians and the characteristics of the professional, the meaning of illness and suffering, and the importance of listening to and caring for patients.